 I know that is the question going through people’s minds as they read this.
 How will she ever learn to spell if she doesn’t learn phonics?

 She is learning to spell.
-Would she ace a public school spelling test at her age/grade level?
-Probably not.
+Would she have aced a public school spelling test at her age/grade level while in elementary school?
+Probably not although she did very well in the spelling section on a recent Stanford Achievement Test.
 But forcing her to learn spelling lists was not going to work.
 So I went with my gut and trusted she would learn to start spelling by… letting her play video games.

-She now types all the time with other players in Animal Jam and in safe Minecraft groups.
 Once she wanted to learn to spell quickly to interact with others, her spelling (and writing) took off.
-She sees the value in being able to spell words quickly when chatting.
-In time, we’ll transition to using this in other areas.
-For now, I’m just extremely happy to see her typing away online.
+She saw the value in being able to spell words quickly when chatting.
+She now spells quite well when she writes.

 Your Child Who Hates Phonics?

-If you have a child who hates phonics, I hope this was helpful in starting to think through what to do.
+If you have a child who hates phonics, I hope this is helpful in starting to think through what to do.
 I’d like to suggest doing a little reading about visual-spatial learners to see if that fits your situation.
-There are a bunch of informative links in the visual-spatial page I linked to up above.
+There are many informative links in the visual-spatial posts I linked to up above.
 I’ve also included below links to a number of books about visual-spatial learners.
 Many of these will be helpful for parents whose child hates phonics and needs to learn differently.

 Read More About Visual-Spatial Learners